 QUEM DEI DILIGUNT ...

-Three brothers Ems are standing in front of an intriguing monument, a symbol of fecunditiy if there ever was one, and certainly with an interesting story behind it.
+Three brothers Ems are standing in front of an intriguing monument, a symbol of fecundity if there ever was one, and certainly with an interesting story behind it.

-This morning, we left Milano, after an intensive day of sampling the grandeur of the city and its most prominent son.
-To start with, brother Ludwig steered the car straight eastward, along Autostrada A4, past Brescia and Verona; but he deviated from it at Vicenza, to my surprise, and continued the journey along a rather smaller and more cumbersome country road.
-Still, this part of the journey let us experience the intensely populated and industrialised countryside of Northern Italy, with factories, villages and farms all intermingled and tightly aligned along this slow moving trajectory.
-After passing by the towns of Cittadella and Castelfranco, we finally arrived, just about lunch time, at Treviso, the lock to Venice and our luncheon target for the day.
+This morning, we left Milano after an intensive day of sampling the grandeur of the city and its most prominent son.
+To start with, brother Ludwig steered the car straight eastward, along Autostrada A4, past Brescia and Verona, but he deviated from it at Vicenza, to my surprise, and continued the journey along a more minor and more cumbersome country road.
+Still, this part of the journey let us experience the intensely populated and industrialised countryside of Northern Italy, with factories, villages and farms all intermingled and tightly aligned along this slow-moving trajectory.
+After passing by the towns of Cittadella and Castelfranco, we finally arrived, just about lunchtime, at Treviso, the lock to Venice and our luncheon target for the day.

 Why do we stop in Treviso, and why did we choose this cumbersome country road to get here, I ask brother Ludwig.
 The answer is somewhat surprising: we retraced a route that the allied French and Imperial armies had used to advance in their vainglorious attempts to reach and destroy Venice.
-All the above mentioned towns along the way had been occupied by those troupes except one: Treviso, heavily fortified and guarding the access to La Serenissima itself.
+All the above-mentioned towns along the way had been occupied by those troupes except one: Treviso, heavily fortified and guarding the access to La Serenissima itself.
 No wonder that a "Fecundity Goddess" was venerated by the Trevisians!
-More importantly, several Emser had participated in those campaigns, as leaders of regiment as well as of batallion.
+More importantly, several Emser had participated in those campaigns as leaders of regiments and battalions.
 But none of them had ever entered Treviso; time for us to do the honour!

-Whilst sauntering through the narrow lanes of Treviso's medieval town center, my thoughts go wandering back in time.
-I have to dig deep into my treasure trove of historical episodes to connect to Ludwig's bon mot.
+Whilst sauntering through the narrow lanes of Treviso's medieval town centre, my thoughts go wandering back in time.
+I must dig deep into my treasure trove of historical episodes to connect to Ludwig's bon mot.
 Then it comes to me.
 Of course, this is all about an episode within the Great Wars of Italy!
-Within those more than fifty years of troubles, which pitted all major European powers of the time against each other on the war torn soil of Italy, there nested the most convoluted campaign of them all, called the Eight Years' War of the Cambrai League (1508-1516).
+Within those more than fifty years of troubles, which pitted all major European powers of the time against each other on the war-torn soil of Italy, there nested the most convoluted campaign of them all, called the Eight Years' War of the Cambrai League (1508-1516), also called The Great Venetian War.

-The war was started by a mighty alliance encompassing all the aggrieved parties: the Empire; the Pope; and the Kings of France and Spain.
-In early 2009, its first year, success was initially granted them, with the Venetians losing all possessions they had grabbed, excepting of course, Treviso; thereof Ludwig's bon mot above.
-But, soon, Venice regained most of the domains lost in Northern Italy, which forced Emperor Maximilian I to enter the fray with a larger army, but to no avail.
-He constantly suffered a lack of funds and his interventions in the war were generally lacking in endurance.
+The war was started by a mighty alliance encompassing all the aggrieved parties: the Empire, the Pope, and the Kings of France and Spain.
+In early 2009, its first year, success was initially granted them, with the Venetians losing all possessions they had grabbed, except, of course, Treviso; thereof Ludwig's bon mot above.
+But soon, Venice regained most of the domains lost in Northern Italy, which forced Emperor Maximilian I to enter the fray with a larger army, but to no avail.
+He constantly suffered a lack of funds, and his interventions in the war generally lacked endurance.

 The pope, beginning to fear France's dominant position in Italy, then switched sides in 1510, luring Spain to join him and Venice, together with the Eidgenossen and even England, against the French.
 Maximilian I, still at war with Venice, was initially a more or less hapless bystander.

-Within the following three years, the battle fronts wavered back and forth, with alternately the French, alternately the new alliance, called Holy League, gaining the upper hand.
-Eventually, the French lost out and had to leave Italy altogether, in 1513, leaving Milano to the Swiss, who let a Sforca govern it as a kind of puppet duke.
+Within the following three years, the battle fronts wavered back and forth, with either the French or the new alliance, called the Holy League, gaining the upper hand.
+Eventually, the French lost out and had to leave Italy altogether in 1513.
+Milano was left to the Swiss, who let a Sforca govern it as a kind of puppet duke.

 But this Swiss triumph did not last.
 Just two years later, in 1515, Francis I, the young and ambitious newly crowned King of France, decided to regain what had been lost in Italy.
 He invaded the country with a sizeable army, this time in alliance with Venice, and defeated the Swiss in the tremendous battle of Marignano (September 1515).